Top 5 Types of Cosmetic Dentistry

 How Long After a Cavity Filling Can You Drink Alcohol?

-The waiting time to drink alcohol after dental filling depends on the type of filling and the procedure you had:
+How long you should wait before drinking alcohol after dental filling depends on the type of filling and the treatment you received.
+Here are the recommended waiting times:

 Can You Drink Alcohol After Getting Numbed at the Dentist?

 No, you should avoid alcohol while you’re still numb.
 Alcohol after dental filling numbness can interact with the anesthetic and cause dizziness or nausea.
 Plus, it can cause you to accidentally bite your cheek or tongue.
-Wait until you feel normal again before having a drink, or you will turn a small dental appointment into a bigger problem.
+Wait until you feel normal again before having a drink, or you will turn a small best dentist visit in Ahwatukee into a bigger problem.

 What to Drink After a Cavity Filling?